slotix/dbconvert-streams-website/docs/guide/what-is-dbconvert-stream.md

 # {{ $frontmatter.title }}

+This section of documentation provides an introduction to the DBConvert Stream for new and prospective users.

 ![high-level diagram of DBConvert Stream architecture](/images/dbconvert-stream-high-level-diagram.png)

 DBConvert Stream is a data integration and streaming distributed platform to replicate data between databases.